DhruvilPanchal205/Power-BI-Dashboards/US Finance Consumer Complaints/Readme.md

 ## Data Collection

-The primary data source for this project is the Consumer Financial Protection Bureau (CFPB) database, which includes data on consumer complaints submitted against financial institutions.
+The primary data source for this project is the [Kaggle Consumer Finance Complaints Dataset](https://www.kaggle.com/datasets), which includes data on consumer complaints submitted against financial institutions.
+The dataset contains information such as:

+- **Complaint ID**: Unique identifier for each complaint.
+- **Product**: The financial product associated with the complaint.
+- **Issue**: The nature of the complaint.
+- **Consumer’s State**: The state where the consumer resides.
+- **Submission Date**: The date the complaint was submitted.
+- **Company Response**: The company's response to the complaint.

 ## Data Operations